progenetix/progenetix.github.io-legacy/pages/_doc/services-intervalfrequencies.md

 ##### `method`

-The method parameter here can set set autput format.
+The method parameter here can set set output format.
 Options are:

 * not set ...
   - standard JSON response